wojtekmach/keathley.github.io/_posts/2020/2020-02-08-reusable-libraries.md

 ```

 These changes aren't too dramatic.
 All "gets" go directly to the ETS
 table and "puts" go to the storage process.
 It may seem awkward to split reads and writes this way.
 In some cases, it might make more sense to have the client send writes and reads directly to ETS and skip the process.
 Or invert the logic and have everything go through a process.
-I use this approach when I have low write throughput and high read throughput because it makes it easier to implement logic like key eviction or CAS operations.
+I use the split approach for read heavy workloads because it makes it easier to implement logic like key eviction or CAS operations.

-With those changes done, we've isolated our errors.
+With those changes done, we've successfully isolated our errors.
 If the storage process crashes, we won't lose the values in our ETS table.

 ```elixir
 iex(4)> Cache.put(PrimaryCache, :foo, "bar")